 Middle of the funnel

 Testimonial videos or customer stories are one of the most important types of videos.
 Testimonial videos are case study videos: persuasive interviews of real-life clients sharing their success stories of your product.
 They are the top searches for B2B decisions.

 Testimonials involve camera interviews with (long-term) trusted clients.
 This ensures the authenticity and it shines a light on the success of your product.
 Testimonial videos also are aided with stats and figures that confirm the clients' experiences.
 And, these types of videos are aimed at a specific problem or use case.

 The point of testimonial videos is to create an engaging, medium-length video.
 Involving a direct address, they are supposed to make an emotional connection with your audience through your clients.
 Testimonials are of three sub-types:

 1. Customer Testimonials: To the point Q&A interview with customers.

 2. Customer Reviews : A general review by the customer, in a candid fashion.

 3. Case Study Narrative:Involves a specific narrative to draw a conclusion through customer interviews and stats.

 When to use Testimonial Videos:

-Customer testimonials videos make a strong case for your product and it's essential to maintain a library of the same.
-Videos have an information retention rate of 96% and according to Wyzowl 79% of respondents stated that video testimonials is there preferred way of product discovery.
-They can be used as centerpiece content for websites, sent to prospects and also used as branding vehicles.
+Customer testimonials and videos make a strong case for your product and it's essential to maintain a library of the same.
+Videos have an information retention rate of 96% and according to Wyzowl 79% of respondents stated that video testimonials are their preferred way of product discovery.
+They can be used as centerpiece content for websites, sent to prospects, and also used as branding vehicles.